KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 To customize the watch for glTF use, the Blender and Mudmaster logo meshes were removed, then the Khronos Group and 3D Commerce and DGG logos were applied as textures.
 The 3D Commerce logo was set up to be baked along with the rest of the meshes comprising the watch face, into one cohesive texture set (see below for details about using the Remesher).

 The Khronos Group and DGG logos were created as cropped textures, which didn't strictly match the dimensions of the meshes.
 Instead, the UV was set to roughly fit the meshes, and the glTF texture Samplers were set to use the wrap mode `ClampToEdge`.
-This allows the texture to be applied to the whole surface, then to use [KHR_texture_transform](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_transform#khr_texture_transform) for precise placement, and the colors of the edge pixels will simply repeat out to the edges of the material for a seamless decal.
+This allowed each texture to be applied to the whole surface, then to use [KHR_texture_transform](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_transform#khr_texture_transform) for precise placement, and the colors of the edge pixels simply repeated out to the edges of the material, for a seamless decal.

 ![glTF code for the texture samplers](screenshot/sampler-wrapmodes.jpg)
 <br/>_The texture samplers, showing the wrapS and wrapT values for `ClampToEdge`._